Logo for Healing Hearts Counseling

 How do I get started with trauma therapy?

 Start by scheduling a free consultation.
-We’ll talk about your concerns, how trauma shows up in your life and whether a trauma-informed approach, including EMDR or intensives, is the right fit for your healing journey.
+We’ll talk about your concerns, how trauma shows up in your life and whether a trauma-informed approach, including EMDR intensives, is the right fit for your healing journey.

 Healing Hearts Counseling